 So how do you do it?

 There are several ways.
 I use eBay, Etsy, online vintage shops, local brick and mortar vintage shops, flea markets, estate sales and local vintage shows as my primary means of acquiring clothing and accessories.
-There are also thrift shops, Facebook (which I don’t use only because I don’t understand the rules for getting into the Ooh La La group), higher end online websites like 1stdibs.com (which I also don’t use because I can’t afford it).
+There are also thrift shops, Facebook, higher end online websites like 1stdibs.com (which I also don’t use because I can’t afford it).
 I also use Instagram a lot, and I love the sales that pop up from time to time.
 Great bargains can be scored there, if you’re handy with a needle and thread, or don’t mind a few spots here and there.
 These are wonderful if you’re just starting out buying vintage because the investment and risk is low, helpful when you’re still figuring out what works best for you, as most online sellers do not allow returns.

 But before we go shopping, there are a few things we need to address.